humbornjo/mizu/README.md

 ## 🗺️ Roadmap to Beta

 - [ ] Complete documentation for each sub-module
+- [ ] Fix Connect-RPC download issue in `mizuconnect/restful/filekit`
-- [ ] Add common HTTP middleware support like CORS
+- [ ] Add commonly used HTTP middleware implementations
-- [ ] Using mizuoai to compare performance with popular OpenAPI Go frameworks like Fuego
+- [ ] Compare mizuoai with popular OpenAPI Go frameworks like Fuego on performance

 ## 🔧 Configuration Options